DonHulieo/don-jewellery/README.md

 - The cooldown is the time (in minutes) the doors will auto lock after a hack.
 - The timeout is the time (in minutes) the cases will reset after smashing.
 - If `Config.AutoLock` is set to false, the doors will always be unlocked.
-- Set `Config.DoorLock` to 'qb' if using qb-doorlocks, 'ox' if using ox_doorlock.
-Make sure to uncomment '@ox_lib/init.lua' from the fxmanifest.lua if using ox.
 - The required cops is the amount of cops online required for the store to be "thievable".
 - Set `Config.Dispatch` to; 'ps' for ps-dispatch, 'qb' for base qb-policejob alerts, 'cd' for cd_dispatch.

 #### 1.3.
 Door Locks

 ```lua

 Config.DoorLock = 'qb' --[[ Doorlock System ]]--

 Config.Stores = {